 - If a child becomes ill with symptoms suggestive of Covid-19 whilst at your club, you should isolate the child from other children by at least 2m whilst waiting for their parents to collect them.
 There is no need to implement further measures at your club unless or until the child tests positive for the virus.
 This is because most suspected cases turn out to be negative.

 - If a child or staff member at your club does test positive, you will be contacted by the local Health Protection Team of Public Health England (PHE) who will advise on cleaning your premises and any other necessary steps.

 - Keep an eye on any changes to the government guidance (see the links at the end of this article) and update your Coronavirus / Pandemic flu policy as appropriate.
-You might find our template Coronavirus policy helpful as a starting point.

 Work on building up a bank of relief staff who can step in if necessary if any of your regular staff have to take time off, either because they are ill themselves or because they have to self-isolate.
 Call in some favours!
 Make sure that your relief staff have appropriate DBS checks - or, at a push - ensure that they are never left unsupervised with the children.
 There has been some talk that staffing ratios could be relaxed for school classes and childcare settings if the situation worsens, but this proposal has not yet been made official.